Giving feedback or making a complaint on a treatment or service

-If you have gone through the matter with the unit that treated you, and you are still not satisfied, submit an objection to the management of the unit or service point.
-You will get a reply approximately within one month.
+If you have already used the feedback channel to get in touch with the unit or service point that treated you and the matter was not resolved, you can submit an objection to the management of the unit or service point.
+You will receive a response in about a month.

 3. If you are still dissatisfied or suspect medical malpractice or seek monetary compensation